-When I asked Matt about how he was able to quickly build such a massive audience in this very specific niche, here's the blogging advice he had to share:
+When I asked Matt about how he was able to quickly build such a massive audience in this very specific niche, here are the blogging tips and advice he had to share:

 “I became part of the bigger community that is weird Twitter, and a lot of the us were trying to grow our followings through quirky jokes.”

 “Bigger people in the community would say, ‘Hey, send me your best jokes of the week and I’ll take a look at them.’
 So we’d send however many links they’d allow in a reply to one of their tweets.
 If we were lucky, this bigger account would retweet us, because they enjoyed our joke.”

 “That was very slow growth.
 Let’s say an account with 5,000 followers retweeted you when you had 500.
 You’re going to get 2 or 3 followers.
 So it’s very slow.
 I remember when I hit 600 followers, and you just gain traction like that.”

 “I had my first joke take off with WeRateDogs when I had around 500 followers, but that tweet got around 5,000 favorites—it hit 1,000 in 24 hours.
 After that first tweet, people started to find me other places, I got featured on a couple of best tweets compilations, and from there, it’s almost a snowball.”